khshayar/DNS_changer/README.md

 Creating backup of network settings in /root/dns_backup...
 DNS set to 403.online in /etc/sysconfig/network-scripts/ifcfg-enp0s3.
-Do you want to restart the network to apply changes? (y/n): y
+Do you want to restart the network to apply changes? (y/n): y Network service restarted.

-Restore Original Settings:
+Example: Restore Original Settings:
 Choose an option (1-4): 3
 Restoring original network settings from /root/dns_backup...
-Restored /etc/resolv.conf.
+Restored network-scripts from /root/dns_backup/network-scripts.
-Do you want to restart the network to apply restored settings? (y/n): y
+Do you want to restart the network to apply restored settings? (y/n): y Network service restarted.
+Backup removed.